roshan-bh91/learning-react-query/notes/notes.md

 1) `refetchOnMount`: default value is `true`.
 Other values you can set it are : `false` or `always`.
 As the name suggests whenever the component is mounted into view, this property decides to send a refetch request for data in the background.
 2) `refetchOnWindowFocus`: default value is `true`.
 Other values you can set it are : `false` or `always`.
 Now when the tab gets out of focus and comes back again in focus a network request is put again.

+## Polling of data:

+Polling refers to the process of fetching data at regular component
+Examples: Component displaying Realtime stocks data that changes quite frequently.

+So to enable this feature, two properties can be used in the third object argument of `useQuery`:
+-> refetchInterval: for doing refetch requests based on the value we pass within this property.
+If the tab gets out of focus, refetching gets paused
+ -> refetchIntervalInBackground: to continue sending refetch requests after certain intervals even when the tab goes out of focus background